Do you suffer from Acid Reflux?

 Now, let’s talk about the real irony—the long-term damage these drugs cause.
 When you take PPIs or H2 blockers, you’re making the worst decision for your health.
 You’re creating problems that never existed before and piling on a bunch of other health issues to your plate.
 Let’s break down the disaster:

-4. Bone Fractures: Long-term PPI use interferes with calcium absorption, which directly leads to weakened bones.
+Long-term PPI use interferes with calcium absorption, which directly leads to weakened bones.
 The FDA even requires a warning on PPIs about bone fracture risk.
-If you’re a woman over 50, that risk is especially concerning.
-1 in 2 women will break a bone due to osteoporosis.
+If you’re a woman over 50, that risk is especially concerning as 1 in 2 women will break a bone due to osteoporosis.

-6. Digestive Discomfort: It’s ironic, right?
-You’re taking a medication that’s supposed to soothe your stomach, but it’s actually causing more nausea, diarrhea, abdominal pain, and headaches.
-A vicious cycle.
+It’s ironic, right?
+You’re taking a medication that’s supposed to soothe your stomach, but it’s actually causing more nausea, diarrhea, abdominal pain, bloating, and headaches.
+This becomes a vicious cycle.

-And the worst part?
+The worst part?
 As you get deeper into this cycle, you’re stacking one medication on top of another to deal with the side effects of the first one.
-Before you know it, you’re on a never-ending merry-go-round of pills that only mask the problem and make it worse.
+Before you know it, you’re on a never-ending merry-go-round of pills that mask one problem only to cause a whole slew of new problems.

 The Natural Route to Healing GERD